 WBT full cast

-“[This concert] was beautiful and vibrant to hear and also exciting and revealing….
-This is something one almost never hears examined in the context of classical music, and it was moving and exciting to witness it come alive.”New York Classical Review, 2022
+“[This concert] was beautiful and vibrant … revealing … This is something one almost never hears examined in the context of classical music, and it was moving and exciting to witness it come alive.”New York Classical Review, 2022

 We’ll be There!: American Spirituals, Black and White, 1800-1900, the most recent in Boston Camerata’s long series of Early American musical productions, draws on early songbook sources, as well as oral traditions, to tell the story of American spiritual singing, North and South, black and white, during a crucial century of our country’s history.
 “The concert title evokes the struggles of the Civil War,” comments Artistic Director Anne Azéma, “but it also stands for the shared musical and spiritual experiences of America’s peoples.
 It also provides a unifying theme for Camerata’s ongoing work in these challenging modern times.”
 The program draws extensively on original, nineteenth century printed sources, as well as ongoing oral traditions, juxtaposing in many instances Black and White versions of songs found in both communities.